helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 This page lists features, hacks, and nuances that may be handy, non-obvious, or both.

-## Piano roll
+### Faster playback

+Hitting `Space` or `Enter` twice will start playback at 1.5x speed, which can be useful for quickly previewing a sequence, e.g. when prototyping a chord progression.

+Alternatively, double-click or middle-click in the roll header while holding any modifier key, or long-tap the play button in the corner.

 ### Warnings

-During playback, Helio may sometimes draw red or yellow vertical warning lines:
+During playback, the sequencer may sometimes draw red or yellow vertical warning lines:

 ![warnings]